nmstreethran/ml-elec-model/CONTRIBUTING.md

 ## Contact me

 Please open an [issue](https://github.com/nmstreethran/elec-sys-data/issues).
 Feedback and suggestions are always welcome.
+Please send me an email (nmstreethran at gmail dot com) if you have any enquiries.

 ## Reporting issues